How to Raise a Grievance at Work: A Practical Guide

 - You disagree with company policy in general

-- You're the subject of a disciplinary process (respond to that process instead, though you might raise a grievance alongside it in some cases)
+- You're the subject of a disciplinary process (respond to that process instead)

 Usually, yes.

-The ACAS Code recommends attempting informal resolution before going formal.
-This might mean:
+The ACAS Code recommends attempting informal resolution before going formal:

-- Talking directly to the person whose behaviour is the problem
+- Talk directly to the person whose behaviour is the problem

-- Raising the issue with your line manager
+- Raise the issue with your line manager

 Why bother?
-Because formal grievances can make working relationships worse.
-If there's a chance of fixing things with a conversation, that's often the better outcome for everyone - including you, since you presumably want to keep working there.
+Formal grievances can damage working relationships.
+If there's a chance of fixing things with a conversation, that's often better for everyone.

 When to skip the informal stage: